iWas-Coder/iQtile/README.md

 ![LightDM](img/iQtile%20Project%20lightdm.png)

     sudo pacman -S lightdm-webkit2-greeter
-    git clone https://github.com/paysonwallach/aqua-lightdm-webkit-theme /usr/share/lightdm-webkit2/themes/aqua
+    git clone https://github.com/paysonwallach/aqua-lightdm-webkit-theme /usr/share/lightdm-webkit/themes/aqua

 Edit the file */etc/lightdm/lightdm-webkit2-greeter.conf* as such:

     webkit-theme = aqua

+Edit the file */etc/lightdm/lightdm.conf* as such:

+    user-session = qtile

+To change our background, we are going to go to the following location:

+    cd /usr/share/backgrounds/

+Here we must copy our wallpaper, renaming it to *current*, and giving to it full permissions, as such:

+    sudo cp ~/.wallpapers/main.png ./current
+    sudo chmod 777 current

+Then, we can edit the file */usr/share/lightdm-webkit/themes/aqua/resources/css/style.css* to change the blur level of the background, as such:

+    #background.blurred {
+        transform: scale(1.07);
+        -webkit-filter: blur(6px) brightness(80%);
+        filter: blur(15px) brightness(80%);
+    }

 After that, it should be all set to start using LightDM with this custom theme.
 In addition, we should like having an account icon.
-To do so, (...)
+To do so, we must go to the location */usr/share/lightdm-webkit/themes/aqua/resources/img/*, and copy there the icon we want to use, as such:

+    sudo rm avatar.svg
+    sudo cp ~/.wallpapers/ac_icon.png ./avatar.svg
+    sudo chmod 777 avatar.svg

 # Picom configuration